 Eye Exam and Consultation

-During an eye exam, Dr. William Skutta will ask you questions about any symptoms or issues you are experiencing, medications your are currently taking, any blurry vision, your work environment, and your overall health.
+During an eye exam, Dr. Klabunde will ask you questions about any symptoms or issues you are experiencing, medications your are currently taking, any blurry vision, your work environment, and your overall health.
 Family history and previous eye or vision conditions will also be discussed during this part of the examination.
-Dr. Skutta will consider this information when determining any treatments or recommendations.
+Dr. Klabunde will consider this information when determining any treatments or recommendations.

 Eye Function Testing

 In addition to vision testing, an eye exam in our Sandwich office includes testing eye functionality.
 Our optometrist performs several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing, moving, and working together properly.
 The test results enable Dr. Klabunde to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.